Manipur: Air India winds down direct operations at Imphal Airport

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

 Notably, for generations of travelers, Air India was more than just an airline in Manipur; it symbolized national pride and served as a vital bridge connecting the Northeast to the rest of India.

 Its iconic red-and-white livery, courteous crew, and consistent service became an enduring part of the travel experience in Imphal.
 Many fondly recall the challenges of securing tickets, the holiday rush, and the bustling terminal, all anticipating the familiar boarding call for Air India flights.

 As its direct operations cease, Air India leaves behind a profound legacy of connectivity, reliability, and service.
-The airline played an instrumental role in linking Manipur to the nation and significantly supported the region’s socio-economic development.

-The Airport Authority of Imphal International Airport expressed its gratitude following the announcement.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!